brendancooley/gunboats/gunboats.md

 I take $a_i$ as a measure of the representativeness of $i$'s government.
 When $a_i$ is small (high bias), the government privileges the narrow interests of firms and its own revenue.
 As $a_i$ gets larger (low bias), the welfare of consumers plays a larger role in determining the governments' preferences.
 If democracies are more sensitive to the interests of consumers, then we would expect them to have higher values of $a_i$ than autocracies.

 I focus the analysis on the interesting case in which these mixed motives cause the government to prefer some degree of protection.
-Assumption `` 3 `` guarantees that the government would adopt a positive tariff in a world in which coercive bargaining did not occur.
+Assumption `` NA `` guarantees that the government would adopt a positive tariff in a world in which coercive bargaining did not occur.
 This requires that the government's weight on consumer welfare be sufficiently small.^[Even in today's relatively open international economy, it is rare to observe governments dismantling all barriers to trade.
 Those governments that adopt low tariff barriers often substitute with higher non-tariff barriers to trade.
 See @Kono2006.]